Sun-lab/asSeq_pipelines/pipeline_GTEx/v8/Results/README.md

 ## Dynamic eQTLs are stored in BetaBin folder:

-For three examples of factors of interest (age,  CTCF expression and TP53 expression) we fitted the model searching for changes of eQTL size.
+For three contexts of dynamic eQTL or factors of interest (age,  CTCF expression and TP53 expression) we fitted the model searching for changes of eQTL size.

-This model is fit only for the case we are think that we found a dynamic eQTL (i.e. permutation p-value from the TReCASE model passed 0.01 significance)
+This model is fit only for the eGenes with permutation p-value from the TReCASE model smaller than 0.01 and we only consider the SNP with minimum p-value for each eGene.

 We fit 3 models:

-nocov - only an association between the factor of interest and allele-specific expression,
+- nocov - only an association between the factor of interest and allele-specific expression,

-gPC - association between the factor of interest and allele-specific expression including first two gPCs as covariates,
+- gPC - association between the factor of interest and allele-specific expression including first two gPCs as covariates,

-gPC_PF - association between the factor of interest and allele-specific expression including first two gPCs and first three Peer Factors as covariates,
+- gPC_PF - association between the factor of interest and allele-specific expression including first two gPCs and first three Peer Factors as covariates,

 Columns include: